 Borderless Magazine NFP is seeking new volunteer board members to fill both officer and non-officer positions on our board.
-Applications are due Jan.
-31, 2023 at 12 a.m.
+Applications will be reviewed on a rolling basis.

 Board members will join a community of people who are passionate about immigration coverage and empowering immigrant communities with information.
 Borderless Magazine is an equal opportunity employer committed to providing opportunities for a diverse group of people.
 People of color and people from immigrant communities are especially encouraged to apply.

 We are looking for board members that will be advocates for our work.
 Board members will join our community, support us, grow and thrive with us, and help us bring in donations to make our journalism possible.